COVID-19 Updates: Resources for Utility Consumers

 The Energy Assistance Program (also called LIHEAP) provides financial help to income-qualified households for covering natural gas and electric bills.
 Energy Assistance is available each heating season to households at or below 50 percent of the state median income.

-Energy Assistance is typically available October 1-May 31, though the program end date was extended to July 1 in 2020.
+Energy Assistance is available from October 1-May 31.
+Applications must be received or postmarked by May 31, 2021, for EAP benefits for the 2020-2021 program year benefits.
 Assistance is available on a first-come, first-served basis.

 If you think you might be eligible, contact your local Energy Assistance provider.